 - Preheat your oven to 350°F. Line a cookie sheet with parchment paper.

-- In a medium bowl, whisk together the flour, baking soda, and salt, then set aside.
+- In a small bowl, whisk together the flour, baking soda, and salt, then set aside.
 Roughly chop the freeze dried strawberries, set aside.

-- In a large bowl, beat the melted butter with the brown sugar and granulated sugar until smooth.
-Add the vanilla extract, almond extract, egg, and egg yolk, and mix until just combined—do not over beat.
+- In a medium bowl, beat the butter with the brown sugar and granulated sugar until fluffy, about 2 minutes.
+Add the vanilla extract, almond extract, egg yolk, and mix until combined.

 - Gradually add the dry ingredients to the wet ingredients, beating until almost incorporated.
-Gently fold in the freeze-dried strawberries and dark chocolate chips, mixing until just combined.
+Gently mix in the freeze dried strawberries and dark chocolate chips, mixing until just combined.

-- Portion the dough into 50-gram balls (about heaping 2 tablespoons each) and roll them smooth before placing them on a baking sheet.
+- Portion the dough into 6 equal balls and roll them smooth before placing them on a baking sheet, slightly flatten the top.
 Place them 2-3 inches apart.

-- Bake the cookies for 8-10 minutes; they will look underbaked but will continue to cook as they cool.
+- Position it on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom.
+Bake the cookies for 8-10 minutes; they will look underbaked but will continue to cook as they cool.

 - Immediately after removing the cookies from the oven, use a round cookie cutter or small bowl to gently "scoot" the edges by pushing the sides inward shaping them into thicker, perfectly round cookies.

-- Once the cookies have cooled, dip the bottoms in melted chocolate wafers and allow them to set on parchment paper before serving.
+- Once the cookies have cooled, dip the bottoms in melted chocolate wafers and allow them to set on parchment paper before serving (optional)

 - See storage info in notes below